usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-16.md

     layout: threat
     ThreatCategory: Mobile Application Store
     ID: ECO-16
-    Threat: "Obtain an app developer\'s credentials in order to maliciously modify or replace an already deployed app"
+    Threat: "Obtain an app developer's credentials in order to maliciously modify or replace an already deployed app"
     ThreatOrigin: "Keep out hijackers: Secure your app store dev account [^150]"
     ExploitExample: "Major security hole allows Apple passwords to be reset with only email address, date of birth (update) [^152]"
     CVEExample: